Rule 0: Staff Authority

 - Names that are sexual puns/references of banned words/topics.

-A name comprised of extremely common names (I.E John Williams) can be excused for being shared with someone otherwise forbidden, provided the player is not attempting to play as the linked person.
+A name comprised of extremely common names (I.E John Williams) can be excused for being shared with someone famous, provided the player is not attempting to imitate or overtly reference the linked person.

 Artificial Womb Soldiers